textpattern/textpattern-default-theme/README.md

 Add your unique Google Analytics ID into the code where indicated.
 Create a new form in the system with name of 'analytics' and type of 'misc', then copy/paste the code from this file into it, and save it.

+#### /forms/comment_form.comment.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+Used to format the form for inputting comments.

+#### /forms/comments_display.article.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+Used to display all the comments features, and calls other comment type forms.

+#### /forms/comments.comment.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+Used to display the individual comments.

 #### /forms/files.file.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 You can call this form from within an article by simply using `<txp:file_download id="xxx" />` (you don't need to specify a form name as 'files' is the default form for files) - you can also call this form from within other any other forms and pages using the same method (just mind your `<p>`'s).